-Most of the observed increase in income inequality has been due to a larger overall rise in incomes for those in the top 20 percent of incomes than has occurred for those in the bottom 20 percent of incomes.
+Most of the observed increase in income inequality has been due to a larger overall rise in incomes for those in the top 20 percent of incomes than for those in the bottom 20 percent of incomes.
 Since 1988, incomes of those in the bottom 20 percent of all incomes have only increased a little, once adjustments for inflation are made, whereas those in the top 20 percent of incomes have climbed by more than a third.
 Incomes for the middle 60 percent have climbed more overall for those closer to the top 20 percent than for those closer to the bottom 20 percent.

 Between 1998 and 2001, changes in average incomes were uniformly low for all income groups.
-Between 2001 and 2004, average incomes have grown most for those with incomes in the middle 60 percent and less for those with incomes in the top 20 percent after inflation is taken into account.
-On average, there was relatively little change to the incomes of people in the lowest 20 percent after adjusting for inflation.
-Some caution needs to be kept in mind when looking at year to year changes for these figures because many of the changes may be within the margin of error for their estimates.
+Between 2001 and 2004, average incomes grew most for those with incomes in the middle 60 percent and less for those with incomes in the top 20 percent after inflation is taken into account.
+On average, there was relatively little change for those with incomes in the lowest 20 percent after adjusting for inflation.
+Year to year changes for these figures need to be treated with caution because many of the changes may be within the margin of error for their estimates.

-Ratio of the 80th percentile of equivalised disposable household income to the 20th Figure EC2.1 percentile of equivalised disposable household income, 1988-1998, 2001 and 2004
+Figure EC2.1 Ratio of the 80th percentile of equivalised disposable household income to the 20th percentile of equivalised disposable household income, 1988-1998, 2001 and 2004

-Source: Derived from Statistics New Zealand's Household Economic Survey (1988-2004), by the Ministry of Social Development Note: This measure adjusts for household size and composition
+Source: Derived from Statistics New Zealand's Household Economic Survey (1988-2004), by the Ministry of Social Development Notes: (1) Since 1998, the Household Economic Survey has been conducted on a three-yearly basis, rather than annually (2) This measure adjusts for household size and composition